-When should this be done: Mid October!
-Not only do you need the time to read through and process all of the content in these downloads, but it’s also important to give yourself the room for inspiration.
-Plus, we have to remember that these trends might change and new ones may emerge in the run up to Christmas, which could also factor into your schedule.
+When should this be done: Mid-October!
+Not only do you need the time to read through and process all of the content in these downloads, but it’s also important to give yourself room for inspiration.
+Plus, we have to remember that these trends might change and new ones may emerge in the run-up to Christmas, which could also factor into your schedule.

 4. Change up headers, banners and logos

 One of the easiest ways to help your customers engage in the festive spirit is to change up your headers and banners for the season!
 From simple changes such as adding a scattering of snow to your icon, to large changes such as seasonal colours and full-on festive makeovers, these are a subtle way to bring in the Christmas season.
 However, it’s important to get these done ahead of time, to make sure you hit that 1st of December deadline.

 When should this be done: Luckily, this is quite a small and cheerful task so hopefully won’t take up too much design time!
 It’s best to start this as you near the middle of November, but if you want to start brainstorming your perfect festive header a few days earlier, I’m sure no one will mind!

 This might seem like a very simple job, and one that perhaps doesn’t need to be too high up on your pre-Christmas, but trust me, you’ll want to spend a bit of time on this one.
 Head for those sourcing sites as soon as possible to make sure that the images you have are all on-brand and try to avoid the generic, overused pictures that seem to pop up every single year.
 To really stand out this Christmas, dig a little deeper and try out a few variations of keywords to find those perfect festive images for your social schedule.